Code-Institute-Submissions/Eco-Print/README.md

 ---------------------------------------------------------------------------------------------------------------------

 ## -Deployment-

+### Creating My Website
+To create this project I used the Code Institute Gitpod Full Template by navigating [here](https://github.com/Code-Institute-Org/gitpod-full-template) and clicking the button labelled 'Use this template'.

+Next i was directed to the 'create new repository from template page' and entered in my repo name, then clicked create repository from template button.

+The commands used for commits throughout the project:

+git add filename - This command was used to add files to the staging area before committing. git commit -m "commit message explaining the updates" - This command was used to to commit changes to the local repository. git push - This command is used to push all committed changes to the GitHub repository.

 ### -Git Hub Pages-

 1. Log in to GitHub and locate the GitHub Repository

 2. At the top of the Repository (NOT at the top of page), locate the "Settings" Button on the menu.

 3. Scroll down the Settings page until you locate the "GitHub Pages" Section.

 4. Under "Source", click the dropdown called "None" and select "Master Branch".

 5. Click Save and the page will automatically refresh.

 6. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.
 Alternatively click this [Link](https://techcentreuk.github.io/Printing-Company/)

+### Forking
+Forks are used to either propose changes to someone else's project or to use someone else's project as a starting point for your own idea. - This is the definition from Github Docs.

+1. Navigate to the GitHub Repository you want to fork.

+2. On the top right of the page under the header, click the fork button.

+3. Fork

+4. This will create a duplicate of the full project in your GitHub Repository.

 ---------------------------------------------------------------------------------------------------------------------